Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 So far we saw that on GRUB we have two files, the kernel file and the init file, after we done all the compiling stuff we can find the kernel and it's documentation under the `/usr/src/linux`/`/usr/src/linux/documentation`, we also can find there the drives that going to be in used on our system and the configurations files that related to this linux kernel.

+For making initrd file we can use `mkinitrd` command (on RedHet and CentOS distro), if you use Ubuntu you will need to use `update-initramfs` or `mkinitramfs` commands, those command will create initrd file which we can move to our boot folder and update the GRUB to use it, so in case you find the initrd dummege or it accidentally deleted, you can use those command and create your new initrd file for booting the system normally.

-### Challenge
+### Challenge 201-1

 1. Create your minimal linux kernel and archive it as iso file (you can use the minimal linux live project).
 2. Run the file on virtual machine and check if it working correctly.
 3. check if you have network activity, if you haven't, try to solved it and check connectivity on your local lab.

 To solve this issue I will go with you step by step how to make new minimal linux kernel, I am going to use the minimal linux live project that was written by davidov.i@gmail.com, you can find the minimal linux document at the following URL:[Minimal Linux Tutorial](http://minimal.linux-bg.org/the_dao_of_minimal_linux_live.txt).

-For making initrd file we can use `mkinitrd` command (on RedHet and CentOS distro), if you use Ubuntu you will need to use `update-initramfs` or `mkinitramfs` commands, those command will create initrd file which we can move to our boot folder and update the GRUB to use it, so in case you find the initrd dummege or it accidentally deleted, you can use those command and create your new initrd file for booting the system normally.

 ### 1. Create minimal linux kernel.